 Stripe only reserve permission to access the money you earned through Cat in a Flat for the unlikely event of a refund.
 It therefore needs your permission for Direct Debit transfers.
 It has no control or transparency to any other money transfer of your account.

-2.2 Why does Stripe require IBAN and Identification Number sitters from the European continent ?
+2.2 Why does Stripe require a IBAN and Identification Number from sitters in the European continent ?

 The IBAN number is of course necessary to know where the money should be transferred to.
 Personal Identification Number (PIN) is necessary to verify you as a registered person and owner of the account.

 Stripe always applies the highest security measures and might send you further verification requests over time to make sure you are still an active user and your contact details are up-to-date.
 Please answer all emails swiftly, as it is in all our interest to build a safe and trusted cat sitter community.